mandliya/algorithms_and_data_structures/README.md

 This repository will contain random algorithm and data structure problems I resolve to solve at least one a day.

 ## Include Directiory
-This directory contain header files implementation of various algorithms and data structures.
-Following header only implementation, this files contain all the function implementation.
-Source files in other directories explain the problems we are trying to solve and calls the class function.
+This directory contain STL like header files implementation of various algorithms and data structures.
+Following header only implementation, these files contain all the function implementation.
+Source files in problem directories explain the problems we are trying to solve and calls these routines.

 I am continously learning, and always happy to receive feedback.
 If you see an issue, or incorrect implementation of concepts, please let me know.

+## Current Streak
+5 days, longest streak ( 5 days ) as of August 21, 2015.

+## So Far

+### Sorting
+    - Quick Sort
+    - Bubble Sort
+### Linked List
+    - STL like implementation
+### Tree
+    - STL like implementation
+    - Pretty Print of a tree